Clutch threes, defense help Nebraska women win another close game

 Aaliyah Nye led the Illini with a career-high 15 points and was the only Illinois player in double figures.

-Nebraska will continue it stretch of games against teams in the bottom part of the league standings against Wisconsin on Thursday.
+Nebraska will continue its stretch of games against teams in the bottom part of the league standings against Wisconsin on Thursday.